 Migrate your app from ROOT_LOCATION to FROM

 To convert your Streamlit object, use CREATE OR REPLACE STREAMLIT with the FROM parameter.
 For simplicity, this procedure assumes you will use a warehouse runtime.
-If you want to upgrade to a container runtime (Preview), you will need to alter your app code for compatibility.
+If you want to upgrade to a container runtime, you will need to alter your app code for compatibility.
 See the Migrating between runtime environments page.

 If your app code is compatible with a container runtime, you can modify this procedure by adding the following parameters to your CREATE OR REPLACE STREAMLIT command: